- Green Card replacement Overview

 - Travel overseas while Green card replacement is in process

-The green card is evidence for permanent resident status with a legal right to work in the US .
-The USCIS Form I-551 is the certificate of alien registration or an alien registration receipt card , which is popularly known as the green card.
+The green card is evidence for permanent resident status with a legal right to work in the US.
+USCIS Form I-551 is the certificate of alien registration or an alien registration receipt card, which is popularly known as the green card.

-You will need to replace your green card and obtain a new one if:
+You will need to replace your green card and apply for a replacement green card if:

 - Your previous card was lost, stolen, mutilated, or destroyed;

 - Your card was issued to you before you were 14 and you have reached your 14th birthday;